 - A man jumps from a building onto the road below.

-Incarnate is another religious horror film that sadly lacks in almost every single aspect.
-The leading performance from Aaron Eckhart sees the actor at a career low, the movie lacks any real tension or suspense and the dialogue is terribly cheesy.
-The film doesn't add anything new to the saturated sub-genre.
+Incarnate is another religious horror movie that sadly lacks in almost every single area.
+This may be one of the only times where they had a chance to go all out and give us something visually spectacular, and they set the bar low and never tried to raise it.
+The lead performance from Aaron Eckhart sees the actor at a career low, the movie lacks any real tension or suspense and the dialogue is terribly cheesy.
+The film sadly doesn't add anything really new to religious horror.
 The only element that I can recommend is the gore.

 Tuesday, October 25, 2016